 We may in the future become party to, or be threatened with, adversarial proceedings or litigation regarding intellectual property rights with respect to oral sulopenem, sulopenem or any future product candidates and technology, including interference or derivation proceedings, post grant review and inter partes review before the USPTO or similar adversarial proceedings or litigation in other jurisdictions.
 Similarly, we or our licensors or collaborators may initiate such proceedings or litigation against third parties, e.g., to challenge the validity or scope of intellectual property rights controlled by third parties.
 In order to successfully challenge the validity of any U.S. patent in federal court, we would need to overcome a presumption of validity.
 As this burden is a high one requiring us to present clear and convincing evidence as to the invalidity of any such U.S. patent claim, there is no assurance that a court would invalidate the claims of any such U.S. patent.
 Moreover, third parties may assert infringement claims against us based on existing patents or patents that may be granted in the future, regardless of their merit.
 There is a risk that third parties may choose to engage in litigation with us to enforce or to otherwise assert their patent rights against us.
 Even if we believe such claims are without merit, a court of competent jurisdiction could hold that these third-party patents are valid, enforceable and infringed, and the holders of any such patents may be able to block our ability to commercialize such product candidate unless we obtained a license under the applicable patents, or until such patents expire or are finally determined to be invalid or unenforceable.
-Similarly, if any third-party patents may be able to block our ability to develop and commercialize the applicable product candidate unless we obtained a license or unenforceable.
+Similarly, if any third-party patents were held by a court of competent jurisdiction to cover aspects of our compositions, formulations, or methods of treatment, prevention or use, the holders of any such patents may be able to block our ability to develop and commercialize the applicable product candidate unless we obtained a license or until such patent expires or is finally determined to be invalid or unenforceable.
 In either case, such a license may not be available on commercially reasonable terms, or at all.
-Even if we were able to obtain a licenses, it could be nonexclusive, thereby giving our competitors access to the same technologies licensed to us.
+Even if we were able to obtain a license, it could be nonexclusive, thereby giving our competitors access to the same technologies licensed to us.
 Furthermore, even in the absence of litigation, we may need to obtain licenses from third parties to advance our research.
 We may fail to obtain any of these licenses at a reasonable cost or on reasonable terms, if at all.
 In such an event, we would be unable to further practice our technologies or develop and commercialize any of our product candidates at issue, which could harm our business significantly.